Combining Optimal Path Search With Task-Dependent Learning in a Neural Network: Related Work

 Some other bio-inspired neural networks were proposed \cite{Glasius1995,Glasius1996,Bin2004,Yang2001,Qu2009,Ni2017,Kulvicius2021a} for solving path planning problems.
 These approaches work on grid structures, where activity in the network is propagated from the source neuron to the neighbouring neurons until activity propagation within the whole network is finished.
 Shortest paths then can be reconstructed by following the activity gradients.
 The drawback of these approaches is, however, that they are specifically designed for grid structures and can not be applied at general graphs with arbitrary costs.

 Several deep learning approaches were proposed to solve shortest path problems, for example using a deep multi-layer perceptron (DMLP, \cite{Qureshi2018}), fully convolutional networks \cite{Perez2018,Ariki2019,Kulvicius2021}, or a long short-term memory (LSTM) network \cite{Bency2019}.
-Some of these approaches had also employed deep reinforcement learning \cite{Tai2017,Panov2018,Banino2018}.
+Inspired by classical reinforcement learning algorithms (RL), e.g., Q-learning, SARSA \cite{Sutton2018}, some deep reinforcement learning algorithms had been employed \cite{Tai2017,Panov2018,Banino2018} too.
 These approaches are designed to solve path planning problems in 2D or 3D spaces and cannot deal with graphs with arbitrary costs.

 In addition to this, deep learning approaches based on graph neural networks (GNNs) have been employed to solve path problems, too \cite{Schlichtkrull2018,Zhang2018,Velickovic2020,Teru2020,Zhu2021,Yang2021}, mostly in the context of relation and link predictions.
 While deep learning approaches may lead to a better run-time performance as compared to classical approaches due to fast inference, all deep learning based approaches need to learn their (many) synaptic weights before they are functional.
 This usually requires a large amount of training data.
 Another disadvantage of these approaches is that optimal solution is not guaranteed since networks intrinsically perform function approximation based on the training data.
 Moreover, in some of the cases networks may even fail to find a solution at all, especially, in cases where training data is quite different from new cases (generalisation issue for out-of-distribution data).